wimbeaumont/picoproj/README.md

    * PWM					library to simplify the PWM control
    * pwmclasstst			test program for the PWM lib , reading versions and on chip  temperature
    * RasCtrl  	program to read temperatures and control power supply
+   * hum2dewp  this is a project where the pico is used to get the humidity and the temperature from a HTM2500LF sensor and calculates the dewpoint

 Some "ptifalls"

 examples  scan I2C bus,  connected to a linux machine ( lubuntu 18 ) the serial port was not found.
-Fixed it by putting hte printf in a while(1).
+Fixed it by putting the printf in a while(1).